View the list of IPCs.

 Who Can Qualify

-All businesses carrying out a trade or business in Singapore are eligible for BIPS when they send their employees* to volunteer and provide services at IPCs.
-These businesses are:
+All businesses carrying out a trade or business in Singapore are eligible for CVS when their employees* volunteer, provide services or are seconded to IPCs.

 - Companies, sole proprietorships, partnerships (including limited partnerships and limited liability partnerships) and registered business trusts; and